US STOCKS-Wall St falls as jobs data supports Sept rate hike

 held at a seven-year low of 5.3 percent.

-a rate that will allow the Fed to raise rates in September,"
+"It's enough to keep the Fed on track to raise raises in

 The Fed has said it will raise rates only when it sees a